dotsilva/termazing/README.md

 # termazing
-a ruby, js, lua and bash config for neovim in termux. take in mind this is experimental
+a rails, lua and bash config for neovim in termux. take in mind this is experimental

 # install